HIPAA Release Form Explained [+ Free Template, State Examples & Compliance Tips]

 Free HIPAA release form template

-When are HIPAA release forms required?
+When is a HIPAA release form required?

 Covered entities are required to obtain patient authorization for uses and disclosures of protected health information for specific purposes, generally other than treatment, payment, and health care operations, or to disclose protected health information to a third party specified by the individual.

-Healthcare providers, insurance companies, family members, and other individuals and organizations may need an individual to sign a HIPAA release form in order to access their medical records or discuss their health information.
+Healthcare providers, insurance companies, family members, and other individuals and organizations may need an individual to sign a HIPAA release of information form in order to access their medical records or discuss their health information.

-For example, for a provider or health plan to engage in marketing to individuals, those individuals must have signed a release form permitting the use or disclosure of their protected health information for marketing communications.
+For example, for a provider or health plan to engage in marketing to individuals, those individuals must have signed a HIPAA authorization form permitting the use or disclosure of their protected health information for marketing communications.
 (There are only two exceptions: one, if the communication occurs in a face-to-face encounter between the covered entity and the individual or two, if the communication involves a promotional gift of nominal value.)

-When are HIPAA release forms not required?
+When is a HIPAA release form not required?

 You want to make it as simple as possible for patients to fill out a HIPAA release form.
-Follow the steps below to create a basic HIPAA release form that’s easy for patients to understand and fill out.
-You can also download the template to get started.
+Follow the steps below to create a standard HIPAA release form that’s easy for patients to understand and fill out.
+We've included images of the New York HIPAA Release Form for reference.

 1. Provide instructions